Improving Accretion Diagnostics for Young Stellar Objects with Mid-infrared Hydrogen lines from JWST/MIRI: Summary

 \end{itemize}

-The high sensitivity and spectral resolution of \textit{JWST}/MIRI enable robust detections of multiple MIR H~\textsc{i} transitions and allow for probing accretion processes in young stellar objects, particularly in embedded or distant systems inaccessible to optical and UV diagnostics.
+The high sensitivity and spectral resolution of \textit{JWST}/MIRI enable robust detections of multiple MIR H~\textsc{i} transitions and allow one to probe accretion processes in YSOs, particularly in embedded or distant systems inaccessible to optical and UV diagnostics.
 These results demonstrate the unique potential of mid-infrared spectroscopy with \textit{JWST} to advance our understanding of accretion physics across different stages of star formation.